trex-paxos/trex-paxos-jvm/README.md

  - [x] Impliment the Paxos Paraliment Protocol for log replication.
  - [x] Write a test harness that injects rolling network paritions.
- - [ ] Implement a trivial replicated stack.
+ - [ ] Implement a trivial replicated k-v store.
  - [ ] Implement Implement cluster membership changes as UPaxos.
+ - [ ] Add in optionality so that randomised timeouts can be replaced by some other leader failover detection and voting mechanism (e.g. JGroups).

 ## Attribution